AustraliaSim/aussim-docs/docs/constitution/index.md

 ###### Parliament and High Court

-* The Game Administrator is responsible for overseeing the operations of the Parliament, including the High Court of Justice
+* The Game Administrator is responsible for overseeing the operations of the Parliament, including the High Court of Australia.
 * The Game Administrator may make Meta Rules with respect to—
-    * the running of Parliament;
+    * Parliament;
     * the activity requirements for members of Parliament;
     * the role, powers, permissions of—
         * Clerks;
         * Speakership;
-        * Parliamentarians; and
+        * Parliamentarians;
-        * Justices, in their canon jurisdiction;
+        * the High Court of Australia
     * any other similar matter.

 ###### Electoral Commissioner